dilip2000/python_calcu/README.md

 # python_calcu
-this program is for calculation software used:python
+This program is for calculation
+Software used:python